 Be proactive in providing other financial documentation, tell your financial story clearly in a cover letter, and consider asking a friend or family member with good credit to cosign or be a guarantor.
 Offering to pay rent in advance also helps.

 You must be 18, and if you’re young, bring some extra references.

 Be patient, provide all other documentation you can, and beef up your references.

 An insurance quotes comparison site like Insurify can provide you with competitive renters insurance rates across multiple providers, all at once.
-If you're looking to compare car insurance quotes, check out Insurify to get the lowest rates available in just minutes.
+If you're looking to compare car, home, or life insurance quotes too, check out Insurify to get the lowest rates available in just minutes.